nrs-org/novelslop/content/vol_01/chap_18.typ

   "Right.
 So only Mona, huh?
 She would probably agree if I ask her to."

+  The image of Mona in Uta's mind was a timid girl who always tried her best to fit in with the others.
+Uta did find it kind of cute, and she wholeheartedly wanted her friend to succeed in whatever Mona was aiming for.
+If Uta decided to one day invite Mona to a two-person karaoke session, Mona would probably think of that as a chance to get close to Uta, and instantly accept Uta's invitation as a result.

+  _"I mean, that time she did ditch her oshi to go to the fast food restaurant with me and Mikoto."_

   "Poor little Mona, getting dragged here and there by her devilish friend..."

-  "Please stop.
+  "Wha- Please stop.
 Anyway, what do you think Rika would like to drink?"

   "Who knows?
 Aren't you her best friend?"

   "I mean she drank everything without leaving a drop of juice."
-Uta raised the cup up, trying her best to find any droplets remaining that could give her a hint.
+Uta raised the cup up, trying her best to find any drop of juice remaining that could give her a hint.

+  Uta had some experience with picking drinks, so she knew what exactly to choose in such occasions.
+Amongst the five types of juice in front of her, the most "safe" choice was orange juice, possibly the most healthy due to the lack of carbonated gas, which was something quite a lot of people dislike.
+Though, orange juice did have a very plain flavor, so she did not want to resort to that.

   After a little while of her indecisiveness, Uta finally decided on giving her friend some orange juice.
 Which leaves only one cup remaining.

   "Mona, huh?
 This one also had nothing remaining."

+  Knowing Mona, Uta expected her friend to be nervous from the new experience, so she would have to compensate by hydrating.

   "She sat right next to you, so surely you had to notice what she was drinking, right?"